 Written feedback on Full Applications is made available to Applicants before the submission deadline for Replies to Reviewer Comments.
 Applicants have a brief opportunity to prepare a short Reply to Reviewer Comments responding to one or more comments or supplementing their Full Application.
 A fillable Reply to Reviewer Comments template is available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov).
-Applicants must use this Reply to Reviewer Comments template to Reviewer
+Applicants must use this Reply to Reviewer Comments template to complete their Reply to Reviewer Comments.